dominodatalab/cucu/README.md

 the utilty script at `./bin/start_selenium_hub.sh` and you can point your tests at `http://localhost:4444` and then specify the `--browser` to be `chrome`, `firefox` or `edge` and use that specific browser for testing.

+The docker hub setup for seleniarm: `./bin/start_seleniarm_hub.sh` *NOTE:* `edge` cannot be selected as a specific browser for testing

 To ease using various custom settings you can also set most of the command line options in a local `cucurc.yml` or in a more global place at `~/.cucurc.yml`